mitranim/wordplay/readme.md

 q-rated ("q" for "quality")

-leprository (depository of rotten things)
+leprository (repository of rotten things)

-lepository (depository of pleasant things; only a Russian would understand)
+lepository (repository of pleasant things; only a Russian would understand)

 mediarite